+So what is “greasing your groove”?
 The initial concept was created by Pavel Tsatsouline in his book “The Naked Warrior” (which I haven’t read).
 He created “greasing the groove” because he believed that “Specificity + Frequent Practice = Success” … that being able to achieve a strength goal is not only based on building overall muscle bulk, but also based on practicing that specific activity frequently.
 For a while, it was mostly used by bodybuilders … an easy way to achieve a goal of bench-pressing 300 pounds, say, was to bench-press 150 pounds several times per day.
 (And no, I cannot and will never have a desire to bench press 300 pounds, so this does not apply to only bodybuilders!
-Keep reading!) (picture source … who knew that “invisible cats” was “a thing”?)
+Keep reading!)

 Here’s a quote from Ben that explains it well:

 This concept works because by performing a movement frequently, your neuromuscular system becomes more proficient at allowing your body, your nerves and your muscles to work in sync to perform that movement more efficiently, and over time the movement becomes more natural and more economical for your body to perform.
 When that happens, you’re able to maintain better form and do more repetitions.

 Now think about how greasing your groove applies to you … if you create a habit of doing a tiny bit of exercise that would otherwise seem inconsequential, you’ll end up fitting in a whole lot more exercise during a regular day than you otherwise would have, without ever spending more than 60 seconds on an activity or feeling like you’re really working out.
 Sound like a win-win situation?
 Let’s set up a plan.